 Online ordering famously increases average tickets.
 Increasingly, customers are choosing to patronize only restaurants that offer an online ordering option.
 According to the NPD Group, restaurant digital orders increased by 19% in January 2020 compared to the same month in 2019, and then by a remarkable 145% in December of 2020.
 Is it time to improve your restaurant’s online ordering experience?
 Here are some tips from the experts:

 Call attention to the online option in every way possible.
-“Online ordering is one of the first messages a guest sees when walking up to the door of one of our restaurants,” Partyka says.
+“Online ordering is one of the first messages a guest sees when walking up to the door of one of our restaurants,” says Chris Partyka, president of San Antonio-based Pizza Patrón.
 “We also advertise via social media—like Facebook and Instagram—by driving guests directly to our website with compelling deals while engaging with them in real time.
 Guests are extremely tech-savvy, and we want to accommodate them by delivering our messages through a medium that they spend a majority of their time on.”